AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-011-matthew-unger .md

 * What motivated him to start iComply Investor Services (iComply ICO)
 * Decentralizing stock exchanges via Blockchain
 * What Matthew is hoping to achieve with iComply ICO
-* The internet of value
+* The Internet of Value
-* Some of the emerging trends he sees in the ICO regulatory space.
+* Some of the emerging trends he sees in the ICO regulatory space
-* Bill C-1241 - Determining if an entity is a product or financial institution
+* Bill C-1241
 * Bit license
 * Technical Investor Status - HR-1585
-* GDPR: privacy legislation and penalties (up to $20M per instance)     impacts whitelistin
+* GDPR: privacy legislation and penalties (up to $20M per instance)
 * iComply ICO's appearance at Tech Crunch Disrupt in Berlin
 * Contrasting the financial and innovation climate in Eastern Europe vs. Silicon Valley
-* Blockchain and Ethereum platforms as layer 0 and where the cryptocurrency space could go - projects, opportunities and killer apps
+* Blockchain and Ethereum platforms as layer 0 and where the cryptocurrency space could go: projects, opportunities and killer apps
 * Utilities vs. Securities and secondary trading
-* SCC jurisdiction and trade treaties
+* SEC jurisdiction and trade treaties
 * CME and CBOE trading futures and options
 * Institutional trading
-* The wild west of cryptocurrency before regulation kicks in
+* The wild west of cryptocurrency
 * Future coin / token structure and distribution
-* Munchee
+* Munchee ICO's trouble with the SEC
 * What not to do when you launch an ICO
 * Tezos and the open class action suits against their token
 * Mind in matter priciple in accordance with taxation law